 To create a rule to block duplicate records of a lead, follow these steps:

 |2||Go to the Matching Rules page||

-Go to the setup and enter Duplicate Rules in the quick search box and click the link in the results as illustrated below.
+In Classic edition, go to the setup and enter Duplicate Rules in the quick search box and click the link in the results as illustrated below.

 |3||Create a duplicate rule||

 In the All Duplicate Rules page, click New Rule and select the Lead item.

 |4||Create a lead duplicate rule||In the New Duplicate Rule page, do the following:

 |5||Add Actions||In the Actions region, set the following items: